 What does the CERN symbol mean?

-The symbol represents particle accelerators central to the organization’s research.
-The logo features abstract shapes depicting the structures of these accelerators, which show the paths particles travel during experiments.
+The symbol represents particle accelerators, which are central to the organization’s research.
+The logo features abstract shapes that depict the structures of these accelerators, showing the paths particles travel during experiments.

 The design reflects the brand’s mission to advance knowledge in particle physics.
 This research helps uncover the mysteries of the universe.